Understanding Chinese Characters Basics

 Incorporate Visual and Auditory Learning

-Using a combination of visual and auditory resources makes character learning more engaging.
-Flashcards with images, videos, and audio pronunciations can help reinforce your memory and improve your overall language skills.
+Using a combination of visual and auditory resources is also a way to improve Chinese pronunciation while reinforce Chinese characters.
+Flashcards with images, videos, and audio pronunciations can help train your memory and enhance your overall language skills.

 Practice Writing by Hand and Digitally